backdrop-contrib/slick/docs/UPGRADE.md

 ## KNOWN ISSUES WITH UPGRADING
 1. The provided Slick fields formatter update is only for those stored via Field UI.
 If you use Slick formatters within Views UI, such as seen at Slick example, the update is performed at Slick Views.
-Be sure to run Slick Views update, too.
+Run Slick Views update, too.

 2. The provided updates are not designed for large sets of slicks such as for Slick Views with tons of carousels.
 We should use batch to avoid potential time